Welcome to Carpenter Headquarters!

 Now that you decided to become a carpenter, enrolling in the school is perhaps the first thing that comes in your mind.
 But because attending carpentry school isn't cheap, it's important for you to set criteria in choosing, otherwise, you would end up wasting money.
 Here are some of the tips you can follow:

-- Find a carpentry class of program that ladders into more advanced college or degree program or apprenticeship training.
+- Find a carpentry class or program that ladders into a more advanced college or degree program or apprenticeship training.

 - Find a class with intensive hands-on training.
 One of the important factors to consider when enrolling in carpentry class is the amount of time doing the hands-on experience, though I am not saying classroom lectures are less important.
 I am just saying that there should be a strong focus on different learning skills by practicing them in the actual or real-world scenario to help you gain confidence when you get on the actual job as a carpenter.